Reading time: 4 Min.

 A third of UK jobseekers would consider working in social care: a guide for taking action to improve recruitment, retention and progression

+A new report from Totaljobs and the Work Foundation shares insights and recommendations for care providers, Government and sector bodies, focused on recruitment, retention and progression within social care.
 The Covid-19 pandemic has put social care in the spotlight.
 Alongside this, Brexit brings an additional recruitment challenge to a sector that continues to face labour shortages and high churn rates.
 In fact, the number of adult social care jobs is expected to rise by 32% by 2035 in order to meet the needs of the UK population and provide care to the people who need it.
+Along with leading think-tank the Work Foundation, we’ve taken a deep-dive into the social care industry, specifically looking at recruitment, retention and progression in the sector.

 Recruitment